Christian IV's naval expedition to Stockholm: Background

-In late July of 1612, the main Danish fleet returned to Copenhagen, the capital of Denmark-Norway.
+In late July 1612, the main Danish fleet returned to Copenhagen, the capital of Denmark-Norway.
 Meanwhile, the main Swedish fleet had set out from Älvsnabben, near Stockholm, Sweden, on 24 July, commanded by Grand Admiral Göran Gyllenstierna.
 The Swedish fleet then sailed towards Öland, before turning south-east towards the Bay of Danzig.
 Here, it operated from 29 July to 6 August, searching for the Danish fleet.
 During this search, the Swedes captured several merchantmen, before giving up the search and returning to Älvsnabben on 10 August.

 By this time, King Christian IV of Denmark and Norway had given up on his previous strategies for the war.
-Rather than focussing on his army, he would instead give the task of defeating the Swedes to his navy, which he had spent considerable time and money on improving.
+Rather than focussing on his army, he decided instead to give the task of defeating the Swedes to his navy, which he had spent considerable time and money on improving.
 On 11 or 13 August, he set out from Copenhagen with the main Danish fleet of some 36 warships.
 In Kalmar, from 16 to 20 August, he embarked several units from Gert von Rantzau's army who had recently undertaken the reconquest of the island of Öland in May and June.
 In total, some 1,000 of Rantzau's musketeers were embarked, according to Swedish sources.
-This was in addition to an unnamed amount that Christian had already taken with him from Copenhagen.
+This was in addition to an unspecified amount that Christian had already taken with him from Copenhagen.

 Having learned that the Swedish fleet was last seen sailing towards Danzig, Christian decided to pursue it there, hoping to inflict a crushing defeat on the Swedes and achieve naval supremacy in the process.
-The Danish fleet circled around Öland before sailing to Danzig, where it anchored from 24 to 25 August, however, the Swedish fleet had long since sailed back north to Sweden.
+The Danish fleet circled around Öland before sailing to Danzig, where it anchored from 24 to 25 August.
+However, the Swedish fleet had long since sailed back north to Sweden.
 Upon realising this, Christian instead decided that his fleet would attack Stockholm, the de facto capital of the Swedish Empire and the centre of Swedish naval power at the time.

 In the Stockholm Archipelago, there were two main sea routes that led into the capital from the Baltic Sea, with both situated to the north-east.
 Of these two routes, the westernmost route was protected by Vaxholm Fortress, while the easternmost route was less fortified.
-Since the reign of Gustav Vasa, attempts had been made to block this route via the scuttling of superseded ships in the channel.
+Since the reign of Gustav Vasa, attempts had been made to block this route by scuttling of obsolete ships in the channel.